juxor/afaq/markdown/secH1.md

 because we want to determine what goes on in our lives and to manage our own affairs.
 In that process, we create new forms of organisation which allows that to happen, ones that reflect our dreams of a better world.
-This is not in opposition to the needs of the struggle, as Engels asserted, but are rather an expression of it.
-To dismiss this process, to advocate organisational methods which are the very antithesis of what working class people have shown, repeatedly, what they want, is the height of arrogance and, ultimately, little more than a dismissal of the hopes, dreams and creative self-activity of working class people.
+This is not in opposition to the needs of the struggle, as Engels asserted, but is rather an expression of it.
+To dismiss this process, to advocate organisational methods which are the very antithesis of what working class people have shown, repeatedly, that they want, is the height of arrogance and, ultimately, little more than a dismissal of the hopes, dreams and creative self-activity of working class people.
 As libertarian socialist Cornelius Castoriadis put it:

-> _ "the organisation's inspiration can come only from the socialist structures created by the working class in the course of its own history.
+> _"the organisation's inspiration can come only from the socialist structures created by the working class in the course of its own history.
 It must let itself be guided by the principles on which the soviet and the factory council were founded . . . the principles of workers' management must govern the operation and structure of the organisation.
 Apart from them, there are only capitalist principles, which, as we have seen, can only result in the establishment of capitalist relationships."_ [**Political and Social Writings**, vol. 2, pp. 217-8]